NathanAlvarado/nathanalvarado.com/content/en/info/Resume/index.md

 ## Summary

-Fourteen years of IT experience with an extensive knowledge about various technologies.
+Fourteen years of IT experience with an extensive knowledge of various technologies.
 Extremely personable and very comfortable with client interactions.
 Passionate about network security.

 ## Work Experience